Holoself/Car-IRL/README.md

 Note: This project is adapted from jangirrishabh / toyCarIRL, https://github.com/jangirrishabh/toyCarIRL

 IMPORTANT NOTICE
 Due to the wrong setting of weights and the crash conditions, as well as the wrong RL method used, more modifications are needed, maybe this week.
+If you have the old version code and have some questions to ask, feel free to email me!